 Unlike the publicly-funded sector, the self-financing sector offers a wider variety of programmes in terms of nature (ranging from non-credit-bearing interest classes to credit-bearing professional courses), learning outcome (from craft level to doctoral degree level), mode of delivery (from purely distance learning, blended learning to face-to-face programmes), and duration (from a few hours to a few years), etc. These programmes target at different types of students including full-time and part-time students, school leavers and working adults with different learning objectives and exit outcomes.
 The sector is characterized by its flexibility, diversity and responsiveness, and these attributes enable the sector to complement the publicly-funded sector in launching new courses and adapting existing ones in a timely manner, thus enabling Hong Kong to nurture the necessary talents to compete in the fast-changing, globalised knowledge-based economy.

-Secondary school leavers may apply for University Grant Committee (UGC)-funded programmes and undergraduate programmes operated by the Open University of Hong Kong under the Joint University Programmes Admissions System (JUPAS).
+Secondary school leavers may apply for University Grant Committee (UGC)-funded programmes and undergraduate programmes operated by the Hong Kong Metropolitan University under the Joint University Programmes Admissions System (JUPAS).